generable/ncb2021/00-Setup-Instructions.md

 and [this](http://mc-stan.org/rstanarm/reference/stan_jm.html).

 Stan is extrememy well documented.
-Stan User Manual and other Stan documentation is available [here](https://mc-stan.org/users/documentation/).
+Stan User Manual and other Stan documentation are available [here](https://mc-stan.org/users/documentation/).

-If you have a question about Stan inlcluding the language and models, check out user-friendly [community forum](https://discourse.mc-stan.org/).
+If you have a question about Stan inlcluding the language and models, check out a user-friendly [community forum](https://discourse.mc-stan.org/).

 We hope you engoy the workshop.
 If there anything we can do to improve,